How to Treat the Symptoms of Dyscalculia

 – Use scratch paper.
 Use scratch paper during meetings so you can work out math problems as they come up.

 – Post tables and charts prominently.
 If multiplication is necessary for your job, for example, post a multiplication table near your work area.
-If your job requires conversions of weights or measures, have a table with common conversion formulas in the common workspace.
+If your job requires conversions of measures, have a table with common conversion formulas in the common workspace.

 – Use jigs or pre-measurement guides.
 Some work requires the use of machinery or equipment.
 In these cases, request that tools like jigs be used to help guide your work or help you measure more accurately.